iAmAshuSahoo/react-beginner-project/readme.md

 ## Caution

 Due to the availability of an active backend we are unable to route our deployed apps directly.
-For that we are using a hack HasRouter which is not recommended by react-router
+For that we are using a hack HasRouter which is not recommended by react-router.

+We will be adding backend in future release.